 I somewhat expected a response like that.
 What I didn't expect was the REVIVAL that happened in my heart afterwards.
 The Lord indeed rewarded my obedience big time, by pouring out his grace into my heart and life in extraordinary ways.
 He knew that what I did was difficult and He was gracious to encourage me for doing the right thing.

 I have not belonged to a "church" since, but I am very much a part of the true body of Christ (Luke 8:21, 1 John 3:6-10).
 My church family now spans all over the globe, and the Lord has done so much that there's no way I could even tell it all to someone.
-Paul used letters to connect to his family, and I use voice recordings and email.
+Paul used letters to connect to his family, and I use voice recordings, video, email, and meetings.

-Many people are actually surrendering their entire life to Christ, quitting ungodly jobs, leaving bad relationships, waiting on marriage for God's best, stopping their addictions, humbling themselves, forgiving others, forgiving themselves, getting free, and most importantly taking the John 7:17 Challenge to become a true disciple of Christ.
+Many people are actually surrendering their entire life to Christ, quitting ungodly jobs, leaving bad relationships, waiting on marriage for God's best, stopping their addictions, sacrificing their worldly dreams, humbling themselves, forgiving others, forgiving themselves, getting free, and most importantly following the teachings of Christ to become a true disciple.

 And what is the result of all these radical and strange facets of my Christianity?
 A tree is known by its fruit.
 I regularly have days where I feel I'll have a spiritual heart attack if my Father blesses me any more.
 The more "radical" my thinking has become, the closer the Lord has come to me.
 Oh, and so has the devil.